-SAU is excited to announce the launch of a new Bachelor of Science in Engineering program, set to begin in the fall of 2019.
-The program will include concentrations in electrical and biomedical (bio-electrical) engineering and will be offered on SAU’s main campus.
+SAU is excited to announce the launch of a new Bachelor of Science in Electrical Engineering program, set to begin in the fall of 2019.
+The program will include a biomedical (bio-electrical) engineering concentration, and will be offered on SAU’s main campus.
 The degree is designed to be completed in four years.
-Along with the new engineering major comes the installation of a new department of engineering at SAU, of which Dr. Ronald DeLap will serve as chair.
+Students will study and have hands-on projects in cutting edge technologies including biomedical, internet, automotive, communications, and app development for cell phones and tablets.
+Along with the new electrical engineering major comes the installation of a new department of engineering at SAU, of which Dr. Ronald DeLap will serve as chair.
 DeLap has an extensive background as a practicing engineer and as leader of highly successful university-level engineering programs.

 “Engineers have the privilege and responsibility of developing and keeping God’s creation,” says DeLap.
 “They have a unique, God-given calling to serve in ways that address the brokenness of a fallen world.
 We have designed our program from the ground up, so that SAU students will acquire the technical skills needed to be outstanding engineers, while developing a mindset focused on service to God and honoring his creation.”

-Find out more about engineering at SAU at arbor.edu/engineering.
+Find out more about electrical engineering at SAU at arbor.edu/engineering.